ArnovanHilten/GenNet/README.md

 ## 2. Getting started

+Follow the instructions below to get started.

+> [!TIP]
-Follow the instructions below to get started and check the [A to Z tutorial](https://colab.research.google.com/github/ArnovanHilten/GenNet/blob/master/examples/A_to_Z/GenNet_A_to_Z.ipynb) to start GenNet with your own data!
+> Check the [A to Z Colab tutorial](https://colab.research.google.com/github/ArnovanHilten/GenNet/blob/master/examples/A_to_Z/GenNet_A_to_Z.ipynb) for an overview on how to use GenNet with your own data!

 ### Prerequisites: